Frequently Asked Questions (FAQs)

 There is no danger at all of the Islington campus not comfortably housing a student body of 10,000 students, as this is in line, space-wise, with other universities.

-All students will have access to the facilities and services they need at Islington.
+All students will have access to the facilities and services they need at the Islington-based campus.
 Furthermore, we are guaranteeing that facilities will be better than those currently enjoyed.

-This includes bespoke studios and workshops for Cass students, ensuring the School’s important making ethos and studio model of teaching continues.
+This includes bespoke studios and workshops for students from The Cass, ensuring the School’s important making ethos and studio model of teaching continues.
 It includes a new Bloomberg suite for Guildhall students and new and improved social spaces for all.
 The University is also committed to significantly upgrading IT facilities for students.

 Also, for the first time, students will have equal access to the same facilities.
 As less money will be spent maintaining space the University no longer needs, it will have more money to spend on the things students want.